claudio-tortorelli/JarBox/README.md

 ![logo](./JarBox/docs/logo/jarbox_logo.gif)

 ## What is JarBox
-You can consider JarBox like a container or a uber-jar ora a fat-jar, but with dynamic contents.
+You can consider JarBox like a container or a "uber-jar" or a "fat-jar", but with dynamic contents.
 It is possible to "install" and "uninstall" a job (an executable sub-jar) into a JarBox so it can generate or process data inside a local workspace.
 JarBox is a portable environment that includes a Java job tool, dependencies and data moved alltogheter.